cameronbunce/ClusterConfig/LLama.cpp.md

 ```

 To Do:
-- Move all nodes to 1Gbit network
+- [x] Move all nodes to 1Gbit network
-- Add Jetson Nano and VIM3 nodes, requires some version mindfulness:
+- [ ] Add Jetson Nano and VIM3 nodes, requires some version mindfulness:

-- - Jetson Nano base OS images are still on 18.04, but https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image
+- Jetson Nano base OS images are still on 18.04, but https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image
-- - VIM3 images are on 20.04
+- VIM3 images are on 20.04
-- - - I could build from source on both, or rebase the Pis to 20.04 and only build the Nano from source, but I'd rather keep it uniform. ( scheduler has to be on the same version, so I can't run the weirdies as a partition unto themselves controlled by the same controller as the others, I tried )
+- I could build from source on both, or rebase the Pis to 20.04 and only build the Nano from source, but I'd rather keep it uniform. ( scheduler has to be on the same version, so I can't run the weirdies as a partition unto themselves controlled by the same controller as the others, I tried )